AlexHarn/bfrv1_icetray/dst/resources/docs/extractor.rst

 I3DSTExtractor
 ==============

-:cpp:class:`I3DSTExtractor` is meant to be used in the norther hemisphere in order to decode or extract the dst information from the .i3 files arriving from the PF filter.
+:cpp:class:`I3DSTExtractor` is meant to be used in the northern hemisphere in order to decode or extract the dst information from the .i3 files arriving from the PF filter.
 The purpose of this module is to extract inforation from the DST and encode it in a different format or expand it within the I3Frame depending on